-Sample cover letter

-• YOUR NAME AND ADDRESS

-Entry Clearance Officer UKVI Family Reunion Team ADDRESS

-DATE

-Dear Sir/Madam Applicants: (Full name, date of birth, nationality) Application reference number: GWF IHS reference number: IHS Sponsor: (Your name, date of birth, nationality)

-Re: Application for refugee family reunion

-This is a refugee family reunion application made under Appendix Family Reun Immigration Rules.
-The applicant(s) are applying for leave to enter and remain in the sponsor, [INSERT NAME], who has been granted refugee status in the UK. · /

-Please find below an index of the specific items of evidence enclosed with this application:

-- 1) Copy of online visa application form for applicant [insert name] - 2) Copy of the sponsor's, [insert name]'s biometric residence permit / status document - 3) Witness statement of the sponsor [insert name] - 4) Birth certificate of the applicant and translation - Etc...[CONTINUE TO LIST ALL EVIDENCE THAT YOU ARE PROVIDING]

-Furthermore, I respectfully advise that refusing my / our application for refugee family reunion would be a breach of our right to private and family life under Article 8 of the European Convention of Human Rights, 1998.
+Sample cover letter YOUR NAME AND ADDRESS Entry Clearance Officer UKVI Family Reunion Team DATE Dear Sir/Madam Applicants: (Full name, date of birth, nationality) Application reference number: GWF.....
+IHS reference number: IHS.....
+Sponsor: (Your name, date of birth, nationality) Re: Application for refugee family reunion This is a refugee family reunion application made under Appendix Family Reunion (Protection) of the Immigration Rules.
+The applicant(s) are applying for leave to enter and remain in the UK in order to join the sponsor, [INSERT NAME], who has been granted refugee status in the UK.
+Please find below an index of the specific items of evidence enclosed with this application: 1) Copy of online visa application form for applicant [ insert name] 2) Copy of the sponsor's, [insert name]'s biometric residence permit / status document / eVisa 3) Witness statement of the sponsor [insert name] 4) Birth certificate of the applicant and translation Etc...[CONTINUE TO LIST ALL EVIDENCE THAT YOU ARE PROVIDING] Furthermore, I respectfully advise that refusing my / our application for refugee family reunion would be a breach of our right to private and family life under Article 8 of the European Convention of Human

 If you have any questions about the documents provided or the application, please contact me on [INSERT NAME AND CONTACT DETAILS].
-Sincerely, [SIGN LETTER]